|

 for.
 And if she could not I could always switch schools.
 My decision was

+made.
+And I was accepted.
 A lesson is three hours long and consists of two parts with a fifteen-minute

 break in between.
 We sit in a small auditorium with a small stage.
 During